RubyRubenstahl/artikcloud-ProxyHub/proxies/README.md

 The proxy should have a logic to send status of the device to ARTIK Cloud from time to time (e.g. init()).

-To send, simply call emit() with 'newMessage' type.
-In addition, pass in the JSON message describing the device status.
-The message format should be consistent with the corresponding device Manifest.
+To send, call emit() with 'newMessage' type.
+Pass in the JSON message describing the device status.
+The message format should be consistent to the corresponding device Manifest defined in ARTIK Cloud.

 ~~~ javascript
 this.emit('newMessage',